Bucket List: Amazing Tourist Attractions and Best Things to do and see in Langkawi, Malaysia

-This is among the popular tourist beach destination in Malaysia that offers stunning landscapes, expansive parks, exciting nightlife, pristine golden beaches, iconic and historical structures and so much more.
-The archipelago of 99 islands in the Andaman Sea is known as the Jewel of Kedah and this is due to its rich tourism and numerous exciting places that you can visit.
+This is among Malaysia’s famous tourist beach destinations that offer stunning landscapes, expansive parks, exciting nightlife, pristine golden beaches, iconic and historical structures, and so much more.
+The archipelago of 99 islands in the Andaman Sea is known as the Jewel of Kedah, and this is due to its rich tourism and numerous exciting places that you can visit.
 You will surely enjoy your stay here.
-There are many things to do in Langkawi from the family-friendly tourist spots to nature and beach lovers attractions, you will surely love this holiday haven in Malaysia.
+There are many things to do in Langkawi, from the family-friendly tourist spots to nature and beach lovers attractions; you will surely love this holiday haven in Malaysia.

 Below is our list of the best attractions in Langkawi.